 Enable Field History Tracking for Accounts in Salesforce CRM

-Before installing InsideView Refresh, you must enable field history tracking for users in the Salesforce CRM accounts to restore previous information when automated cleaning processed is used to update Salesforce records.
+Before installing InsideView Refresh, you must enable field history tracking for users in the Salesforce CRM account and contact fields to restore previous information when automated cleaning processed is used to update Salesforce records.
 Field tracking is optional for some fields.

 - Log in to your Salesforce account.

-- Go to Your Name > Setup > Customize > Object and select Fields.
+- In the Classic edition, go to Setup > Customize > Account and select Fields.

 - Click Set History Tracking and enable history tracking for Accounts object.